buddhic-ai/Agents/README.md

   - agents added in the right order (an error will be thrown if an agent is added before its dependent agents).

 For example, the `Manager` agent in the configuration file depends on the `Planner` and `Calculator` agents.
 So the `Planner` and `Calculator` agents must be added to the crew before the `Manager` agent can be added.

+Agents can be configured with any functions from the `FunctionRegistry` available to the crew.

 ```javascript
 // Add agents by providing their names